Kidney biopsy

 Why do I need to have a kidney biopsy?

-A kidney biopsy helps to assess and diagnose the problem, if any, in your kidney.
-Kidney biopsies are usually done for one of three reasons.
+A kidney biopsy helps to assess and diagnose if you have a kidney problem.
+Kidney biopsies are usually done for one of three reasons:

-1. To find out why a kidney is not functioning properly.
+• To find out why a kidney is not working properly.

-2. To get a sample of a mass on a kidney.
+• To get a tissue sample when there is a growth (mass) on a kidney.

-The importance of a kidney biopsy is that it allows for the kidney cells to be assessed by a pathologist to help make a correct diagnosis and plan any necessary treatment.
+A biopsy is important to help make a diagnosis and plan any treatment.

 Are there any alternatives to a kidney biopsy?

-There is no other procedure that will give your doctor the same information as a kidney biopsy.
+There is no other test that will give your doctor the same information as a kidney biopsy.

 What are the risks associated with kidney biopsies?

-• Some people experience pain, which is usually not severe and can be controlled with simple painkillers.
+• Some people will feel pain.
+This is usually not severe and can be helped with simple painkillers

-• Bleeding or bruising around the puncture site which should settle down by itself.
+• Bleeding or bruising where the needle goes in.
+This should settle down by itself.

-• There is a small risk of minor internal bleeding after the biopsy.
+• There is a risk of minor internal bleeding after the biopsy.
 The risk is around 1 in 20 and will usually settle down by itself.
-The nurse will monitor your blood pressure and pulse during and after the procedure and you will stay in hospital for up to five hours after the procedure so that we can monitor you.
+A nurse will monitor your blood pressure and pulse during and after the biopsy.
+You will stay in hospital for up to five hours afterwards so that we can monitor you.

-• Some people pass blood in their urine after a biopsy.
+• Some people will notice blood in their urine after a biopsy.
 This will usually settle on its own within a few days.
-If you continue to pass blood for more than 1 week or if you pass a lot of blood, then contact the Imaging department to ask for assessment and advice.
-If you become unwell out of working hours, then attend A&E. The number for the Imaging department can be found on your appointment letter.
+If this continues for more than one week, or if you pass a lot of blood, contact the Imaging department.
+The number for the Imaging department is on your appointment letter.

-• Occasionally people will have a significant bleed, in which case it may be necessary to do a further procedure to try to stop the bleeding.
-This will occur in approximately 1 in 50 people.
+• Sometimes people will have more serious internal bleeding.
+In this case it may be necessary to do a further procedure to try to stop the bleeding.
+This will happen in approximately 1 in 50 people.

 • There is a very small risk of death.
 This risk is less than 1 in 1000.

-You will need to have a blood test a few days before the procedure to check that you are not at increased risk of bleeding and that it will be safe to take the biopsy.
-This may be arranged to take place at your GP surgery.
+You will need to have a blood test a few days before the biopsy to check that you are not at a higher risk of bleeding.
+This will happen at your GP surgery.

-You can continue taking your normal medication.
-If you are on any medication that thins the blood we ask you to call the Imaging department using the number on your appointment letter.
-We may need to adjust your medication before undergoing this procedure.
-These may need to be stopped to keep the risk of bleeding to a minimum.
-This medication includes but is not limited to; aspirin, clopidogrel, warfarin, rivaroxaban, dabigatran and apixaban.
+If you are on any medicine that thins the blood you should call the Imaging department using the number on your appointment letter.
+We may need to adjust your medicines before having this procedure.
+This is to keep the risk of bleeding as low as possible.
+Blood thinning medicines include aspirin, clopidogrel, warfarin, rivaroxaban, dabigatran and apixaban.
+Please note this is not all blood thinning medicines.

 On the day of the procedure:

-• You will arrive at Gate 19 and be accompanied into our day case area.
+• You will arrive at Gate 19 and be brought into our day case area.

-• Please inform us if you are allergic to anything. n You will be asked to change into a hospital gown and a small plastic tube (cannula) may be put into your arm.
+• You will change into a hospital gown and a small plastic tube (cannula) may be put into your arm.

-• A radiologist (x-ray doctor) will discuss the procedure with you.
-You will be given an opportunity to ask questions.
-If you want to go ahead with the procedure you will be asked to sign a consent form.
+• A radiologist (X-ray doctor) will discuss the biopsy with you.
+You may ask any questions you have.
+If you are happy to go ahead with the biopsy you will be asked to sign a consent form.

-• Once all the checks have been performed and consent signed, you will be taken to the procedure room on the trolley.
-There will be a nurse and a radiologist with you throughout the procedure.
+• Once all the checks have been done, you will be taken to the procedure room on the trolley.
+There will be a nurse and a radiologist with you during the procedure.

 • The radiologist will use an ultrasound machine to look at your kidney to find the correct area to take the biopsy from.